+Item

-Diploma Replacement \$20
+Diploma Replacement

-Diploma Cover Replacement \$20
+Diploma Cover Replacement

-International Admission Fee \$100

-Liability Insurance (following programs) \$25 per year

-- Computed Tomography

-- Criminal Justice

-- Early Childhood Education

-- Early Childhood Education Level 2

-- Mammography

-- Massage Therapy

-- Medical Assistant

-- Medical Laboratory Technician

-- Nursing

-- Occupational Therapy Assistant

-- Phlebotomy

-- Physical Therapist Assistant

-- Practical Nursing

-- Radiologic Technology

-- Respiratory Therapy
+Liability Insurance (following programs) • Criminal Justice • Early Childhood Education • Early Childhood Education Level 2 • Massage Therapy • Medic 945 boratory Technician • Nursing 15 / credit • Occupational Therapy Assistant • Phelogramy / credit • Physical Therapist Assistant • Practigal Wursing it • Radiologic Technology • Respiratory Therapy

 Non-refundable Tuition Deposit

-\$100

 Returned Check Fee

-\$35

 Smoking Fine

-\$25-\$50

 Student ID Replacement

-\$15 Credit by Exam \$25/credit

-A non-refundable tuition deposit of \$100 will be required from all students matriculated in Nursing or LPN.
+\\\A non-refundable tuition deposit of \$100 will be required from all students matriculated in RN, LPN, Rad

+Tech, Respiratory, or PTA.
 A matriculated student is defined as one who has been formally accepted into a degree or certificate program.
 The President or his/her designee reserves the right to waive the fee in circumstances where the collection of the deposit is not feasible (e.g., late admits, financial hardship, obstacle to disbursing financial aid).
 The deposit will be applied to the tuition for the semester immediately following the student's matriculation and will not be refunded even if the student withdraws during the designated full refund period or if the student fails to attend.
 The tuition deposit is not transferable to another semester unless an exception is made by the President or his/her designee.